DORA 2025, Part 9. How to choose the right metrics and frameworks to measure development and AI impact in IT organizations

 A useful analogy: metrics are ingredients.

-Frameworks are the recipes that use those ingredients.
+Frameworks are recipes that use these ingredients.

 The same ingredients can be combined in different ways to produce different "dishes" - that is, frameworks.